Azure/AzureDataLake/docs/PowerShell/ADL_PS_QuickStart.md

 ## Basic Job mnonitoring

-####   Getting a list of jobs
+#### List of jobs

 ```
 $jobs = Get-AdlJob -Account $adla
 ```

-#### Controlling how many jobs to list
+#### List a specific number of jobs

-By default the list of jobs issorted on submit time.
+By default the list of jobs is sorted on submit time.
 So the most recently submitted jobs will come first.
 By default, The ADLA account remembers jobs for 180 days, but the Ge-AdlJob  cmdlet by default will return only the first 500.
-You can -Top parameter to have to retrieve any number of jobs.
+Use -Top parameter to list a specific number of jobs.

 ```
 $jobs = Get-AdlJob -Account $adla -Top 10
 ```

-#### Listing jobs based on a condition
+#### List jobs based on the value of job property

-Get all the jobs submitted in the last day
+List  jobs submitted in the last day

 ```
 $d = [DateTime]::Now.AddDays(-1)
 Get-AdlJob -Account $adla -SubmittedAfter $d
 ```

-Get all the jobs submitted in the last 5 days and that successfully completed.
+List jobs submitted in the last 5 days and that successfully completed.

 ```
+$d = (Get-Date).AddDays(-5)
-Get-AdlJob -Account datainsightsadhoc -SubmittedAfter (Get-Date).AddDays(-5) -State Ended -Result Succeeded
+Get-AdlJob -Account $adla -SubmittedAfter $d -State Ended -Result Succeeded
 ```

-Find all Failed jobs
+List Failed jobs

 ```
 Get-AdlJob -Account $adla -State Ended -Result Succeeded
 ```

-Find all Failed jobs
+List Failed jobs

 ```
 Get-AdlJob -Account $adla -State Ended -Result Failed